 Doing this will develop a reciprocal relationship and ultimately build trust and potential followers.

 5. Engage your audience with a smart social content strategy

 While creating a content strategy for your non-profit, it is also essential to realize why people follow and like specific brands.
 This is where you might need to work on your storytelling abilities.

 Look at how other nonprofits tell their respective stories.

-After you share, do not hesitate to ask your followers about the kind of activities or post they wish to experience or read going forward.
-For this, try gathering information via emails, surveys, etc. and identify their sincere wishes.
+After you share, do not hesitate to ask your followers about the kind of activities or posts they wish to experience or read going forward.
+For this, try gathering information via emails, surveys, etc., and identify their sincere wishes.